 Since living in Japan, I’ve had to take recreating some of our comfort foods from home into my own hands.
 When we’re not having pizza on a Friday night, we’re usually ordering some delicious Chinese takeout.
 Well, here in Japan there are no Chinese takeout places nearby.
 So, I’ve taken the time to recreate one of our favorite takeout menu items —-but I didn’t stop there.
 I also made it a little healthier by ditching the deep fryer!
 This Healthier General Tso’s Chicken recipe never disappoints.
 It’s just as mouthwatering as your favorite Chinese takeout.

-Here are some common questions about General Tso’s Chicken answered!
+Common General Tso’s Chicken questions answered!

 What is General Tso Chicken?